YPChen1205/LeetCode/README.md

 # Python Solutions to Some Filtered Leetcode Problems<br>

 The overview of those problems is listed in follow.
 These problems are mainly divided into *data structues* and *algorithms*.
-The corresponding sollution can be find in the correspoinding folder
+The corresponding sollution can be find in the correspoinding folder.

 ---
 ### Data structures: